por Josh Grossberg | Traducido por | dom., 7 sep. 2008 1:25 PM

 Shortly afterward, those in attendance were treated to a two-hour post-apocalyptic nightmare.
 Festival goers checking their BlackBerries has become a sad fact of screenings.
 But the number of flashing smartphones seemed unusually high.
 The theater was dark but didn't disguise the dozen-plus audience members exiting mid-movie.

 One film generating extremely positive buzz is first-time helmer Nicholas Fackler's holiday romance, Lovely, Still.
 The film, about an elderly bachelor (Martin Landau) who falls in love with a new neighbor (Ellen Burstyn) has been playing to sold-out crowds.
 Adam Scott and Elizabeth Banks costar.

-We caught up with Scott and Banks at one of the hottest (and hardest to get into) parties in town, a bash thrown by Creative Artists Agency at the rooftop bar of the Park Hyatt Hotel.
+We caught up with Scott and Banks at one the hottest (and hardest-to-get-into) parties in town, a bash thrown by Creative Artists Agency at the rooftop bar of the Park Hyatt Hotel.